koscm10/Ansible-mc-series/02-Configuring managed nodes/Managed-nodes_configuration.md

     ansible_ssh_user=sammy
     ansible_ssh_pass=abc123
 ```
+group level variables are if you have common variables for your group
 - Host variables have the highest priorities.
 - If variables are defined at a host level, then those variables will have precedence over variables that are defined at a group level.